andycarlberg/andycarlberg.com/src/content/posts/architecture-resilience-aoc-2025-day2.md

 ## View the Full Codebase

-The complete, final, and tested TYPESCRIPT solution for Day 2 is available for review on GitHub, demonstrating the implementation of the TDD and architectural principles discussed here.
+The complete, final, and tested TypeScript solution for Day 2 is available for review on GitHub, demonstrating the implementation of the TDD and architectural principles discussed here.